Regularity conditions in the realisability problem with applications to point processes and random closed sets: Realisability of covering probabilities for random sets

-\begin{lemma} The space $\sF^\eps$ with the Fell topology is compact and, for each $h\in\Cc$, the function $\gf_h$ is continuous on $\sF^\eps$. \end{lemma} \begin{proof} Recall that the upper limit of a sequence of sets $\{F_n\}$ is the set of all limits for sequences $\{x_{n_k}\}$ such that $x_{n_k}\in F_{n_k}$ for all $k$, while the lower limit is the set of all limits for convergent sequences $\{x_n\}$ such that $x_n\in F_n$ for all $n$.
+\begin{pf} Recall that the upper limit of a sequence of sets $\{F_n\}$ is the set of all limits for sequences $\{x_{n_k}\}$ such that $x_{n_k}\in F_{n_k}$ for all $k$, while the lower limit is the set of all limits for convergent sequences $\{x_n\}$ such that $x_n\in F_n$ for all $n$.
 The sequence of closed sets converges in the Fell topology if its upper and lower limits coincide.

-If $F_n=F_{n,0}^\eps\in\sF^\eps$ converges to $F$ in the Fell topology, then we can assume without loss of generality (by passing to subsequences) that $F_{n,0}$ converges to $F_0$, so that $F=F_0^\eps$ and $F\in\sF^\eps$.
-Thus, $\sF^\eps$ is a closed subset of $\sF$ and so is compact, since $\sF$ is compact itself.
+If $F_n=F_{n,0}^\varepsilon\in\mathcal{F}^\varepsilon$ converges to $F$ in the Fell topology, then we can assume without loss of generality (by passing to subsequences) that $F_{n,0}$ converges to $F_0$, so that $F=F_0^\varepsilon$ and $F\in\mathcal{F}^\varepsilon$.
+Thus, $\mathcal{F}^\varepsilon$ is a closed subset of $\mathcal{F}$ and so is compact, since $\mathcal{F}$ is compact itself.